iNaDeX/computer-performance-server/README.txt

 gcc server.c libapue.c libapue.h -o server
 gcc client.c libapue.c libapue.h -o client

-append to /etc/services these two lines cs671processinfo 	12200/tcp # homework cs671 process info server
-cs671processinfo 	12200/udp # homework cs671 process info server
+Append to /etc/services these two lines (the port can be changed, it should not be already in use! ) processinfo 	12200/tcp # process info server processinfo 	12200/udp # process info server

+Run the server: Just start the <a href="https://github.com/iNaDeX/computer-performance-agent/">agent</a> program.
-start agent program like in previous projects it will fork a server program on its own.
+It will fork a server program on its own.
 (place server executable next to agent executable)

-to start a client:
+Start a client:
 ./client -h localhost -s # for summary, connecting to server on localhost ./client -h localhost -c # for current data

+NB: Code based from samples from the book "Advanced Programming in the UNIX Environment"